Level 1: Ephemeral Values

 Creator Process ID (WEID)

-New processes create creates a child process.
-The parent and child processes each are assigned a PID 5
+New processes create a child process.
+The parent and child processes are each assigned a PID.
+5

 Pipes